danleedham/MPpicker/README.md

 ## To-Do
  - Make new portraits dynamic.
 There is an API that can be scraped but at the moment the data within it is not static
- - Make screenshots dynamic.
-There is an API that presents screenshots whenever a member is tagged as speaking.
-At the minute you can't search by member so we'll have to be a little bit clever.

 [//]: # (These are reference links used in the body of this note and get stripped out when the markdown processor does its job.
 There is no need to format nicely because it shouldn't be seen.)